-This uncommonly moist and indulgent German Chocolate Cake recipe uses my mamaw’s old fashioned, homemade frosting to create hands down, THE BEST German Chocolate Cake ever!
-Absolutely loaded down with coconut and pecans, this classic cake is the perfect special occasion dessert and the star of every holiday!
+This uncommonly moist and indulgent traditional German Chocolate Cake recipe uses my mamaw’s old fashioned, homemade frosting to create hands down, THE BEST German Chocolate Cake ever!
+Absolutely loaded with coconut and pecans, this classic cake is the perfect special occasion dessert and the star of every holiday!

 What You Need To Make Mamaw’s German Chocolate Cake

 - instant chocolate pudding mix

 - chopped pecans

 Growing up, German Chocolate Cake was always my mamaw’s favorite.
 It was the perfect marriage of everybody’s favorites- chocolate, coconut and lots of pecans.
 Since she loved it so, she made it her business to sniff out and perfect the very best version to call her own.
 She was serious about being unrivaled in the kitchen.
 And like all her recipes, this confectioner’s dream does not disappoint.

 She could bake up a cake and have that thing frosted with deft precision in no time flat.
 She always liked extra coconut and as many nuts as she could pack into any recipe.
 “There’s no such thing as too many nuts,” she would say any time she threw in an extra half cup in the mixer or relished a forkful of her own creation.
 And that might very well be the secret to her German Chocolate success- her frosting is more filling than frosting.
 It is heavy with perfected goodness.

 You’re going to love making her easy-to-follow German Chocolate Cake recipe.
 She takes all the guess work out of her famous frosting and makes it a snap to put together.
 With a semi-homemade box cake, this is a no-fail dessert that your family and friends will ask for again and again!

 IF YOU MAKE THIS RECIPE, BE SURE TO LET ME KNOW!